tablexi/ai_code_assistants/README.md

 DO NOT start implementing any items on the todo list until I've had a chance to review it and make any adjustments I'd like to make.
 ```

-Now we can start a new conversation, add the **docs/prompts/CONVO_CONTEXT.md** file and the **docs/decisions/initial_agreed_plan.md** file to the context, and try out our latest prompt.
 This _should_ result in a better todo list for us.
-If not, either continue to tweak the prompt, chat with copilot inline to adjust the todo list, or abandon the conversation with Copilot and just go and edit **docs/prompts/TODO.md** to what you'd like it to be (HINT: there's an example in [example/docs/prompts/TODO.md](./example/docs/prompts/TODO.md) if you'd like inspiration or if you'd like to move on from this step).
+If not, either continue to tweak the prompt, chat with copilot inline to adjust the todo list, or abandon the conversation with Copilot and just go and edit **docs/prompts/TODO.md** to what you'd like it to be.

+When I tried this I got a [better TODO.md](./example/docs/prompts/TODO_ok.md) file, but I still tweaked it to get to a [TODO.md file I was happy to proceed with](./example/docs/prompts/TODO.md).

 ### 7. Working with persistent prompts